It was over 90 years ago, in 1923 when Maurice Olshansky, after immigrating to America, founded our company.

 The opportunity to take their successful business model to Canada and open the North Division business unit in Toronto became a tremendous success serving among others, two of the largest outdoor goods retailers in Canada, Canadian Tire and Walmart Canada.

 In 1996 Maurice corporate offices moved to a new International Headquarters just steps from their original Northbrook, IL location.
-Adjacent to the new building is a 1.5 acre stocked pond with fishing pier.
-The previous headquarters serves as the mid-western distribution center.
-As the largest sporting goods distributor in the world, Maurice was doing vigorous business in Europe, the Far East and South America as well.
+Adjacent to this new building is a 1.5 acre stocked pond with fishing pier.
+The previous headquarters served as the mid-western distribution center.
+As one of the largest sporting goods distributors in the world, Maurice was doing vigorous business in Europe, the Far East and South America as well.

 CEO Jory Katlin’s brother Andy, and cousin Michael Olshansky, two more grandsons of Maurice Olshansky, joined the business in the capacities of V.P. of New Channel Development and Chief Technology Officer, respectively.
 With this team in place the company’s character continued to be one of open-mindedness – always looking for different avenues, going down different paths, being resourceful and executing quickly when opportunities arose.

 Advances in technology that Maurice has employed have always kept us one step ahead of the needs of our retail and vendor partners.
 From development of a massive, 50,000 sku business-to-business website to customized "Mpads" in the hands of all 130+ field representatives, these initiatives have reached out to service the independent dealers and enhanced relationships with our mass-merchant and multi-store retailers.